 Storing data on-chain

-Algorand smart contracts have three different types of on-chain storage they can utilise: Global storage, Local storage, Box Storage, and Scratch storage.
+Algorand smart contracts can utilise three different types of on-chain storage: Global storage, Local storage, and Box Storage.
+They also have access to a transient form of storage in Scratch space.

 The life-cycle of a smart contract matches the semantics of Python classes when you consider deploying a smart contract as “instantiating” the class.
 Any calls to that smart contract are made to that instance of the smart contract, and any state assigned to self. variables will persist across different invocations (provided the transaction it was a part of succeeds, of course).
 You can deploy the same contract class multiple times, each will become a distinct and isolated instance.